brian-jordan/aws-server-tutorial/README.md

 * Click on your username in the top right corner of the console, and then click "My Security Credentials."
 * A popup may appear,  click 'Continue'.
 * Expand the "Access keys" section, and click "Create new access key."
 * Download the key file.
+### Updating Index.html
-* Then, navigate to the index.html file, and open it in your favorite text editor.
+Navigate to the index.html file, and open it in your favorite text editor.
 There are multiple values that must be updated, first:
 *  `AWS.config.update({region: 'us-east-1', accessKeyId: 'string', secretAccessKey: 'string', })`
   * This code updates the AWS instance object to have the proper regions and your credentials.
 Replace the `'string'` values with the actual values you just created and downloaded.
 Now your AWS instance will be able to call on other AWS services with your credentials.
 ### Uploading your scripts to S3
-Before we update our index.html file, let's go to S3 in our console and create a few buckets where we will be storing data for our MapReduce program.
+Before we update the rest of index.html file, let's go to S3 in our console and create a few buckets where we will be storing data for our MapReduce program.
 * Output folder:
    * Create a new bucket with a unique name, something like 'output-for-my-program', and create a blank folder in it titled 'output'
    * Click on the 'Permissions' tab, and then 'Bucket Policy'